Housing in the United Kingdom: Energy efficiency

-There have been improvements in housing insulation but this is mainly in the owner-occupier sector.
-Between 2001 and 2013 the prevalence of cavity wall insulation of houses which have cavity walls rose from 39% to 68%.
-Over the same period the proportion of fully double-glazed dwellings rose from 51% to 80%.
-It has not proved possible to find evidence that these improvements were the result of government policy or would have happened anyway.

-If all the recommendations by energy performance certificates were implemented the notional carbon dioxide emissions from British dwellings could be reduced by over 20%.
+The Green Deal provided low-interest loans for energy efficiency improvements to the energy bills of the properties the upgrades are performed on.
+These debts are passed onto new occupiers when they take over the payment of energy bills.
+The costs of the loan repayments should be less than the savings on the bills from the upgrades, however this will be a guideline and not legally enforceable guarantee.

+It is believed that tying repayment to energy bills will give investors a secure return.
+The Green Deal for the domestic property market was launched under the Cameron–Clegg coalition in October 2012.
+The Commercial Green Deal was launched in January 2012 and released in a series of stages to help with the varying needs and requirements of commercial properties.

 Empty homes

 According to official statistics, in October 2015, there were 600,179 vacant dwellings in England, a decline from the 610,123 from a year earlier.
 Of these vacant dwellings, 203,596 were vacant for more than six months.
 This, it is believed, is mainly due to financial reasons, such as the owner being unable to sell the house or raise enough money to renovate the property.
 In November 2017, the government allowed councils to charge a 100% council tax premium on empty homes.

 According to official statistics, the percentage of empty homes in England fell from 3.5% in 2008 to 2.6% in 2014.
 One explanation for this housing transactions have picked up since the financial crisis, and because of government efforts to reduce the number of empty homes.

 An alternative explanation is that before April 2013 there was an incentive for property owners to report a property as empty, as there was a rebate on council tax for vacant property.
 And when this incentive was removed, property owners ceased informing the council that their property was empty, and this led to an apparent fall in empty homes reported by official statistics.

 The number of empty homes includes homes where the previous occupier is in prison, in care, in hospital or recently deceased.

-The charity "Empty Homes" argued that empty homes were helping contribute to the housing crisis, saying in a report "The longer a property is empty the more our housing assets are being wasted.
+The charity Empty Homes argued that empty homes were helping contribute to the housing crisis, saying in a report "The longer a property is empty the more our housing assets are being wasted.
 Also, the longer a property lies empty, the more likely it is to deteriorate; the more it is likely to cost to bring back into use; and the more it is likely to be seen as a blight by the neighbours."